 Page

 GENERAL INFORMATION 1

-Consolidation.
-1
+Consolidation 1

-Definition of United States.
-2
+Definition of United States

-Primary Obligations 3
+Primary Obligations 2

 Treatment of Overdrafts

-Late Adjustments 4
+Late Adjustments

 Documentation

-Quarterly FR 2900 Reports 5

-DETAILED EDIT COMPARISONS 6
+DETAILED EDIT COMPARISONS 5

-Demand Deposits Due to Depository Institutions 7

-U.S. Government Demand Deposits

-Other Demand Deposits 10

-Other Transaction Accounts 12

-Total Transaction Accounts 13
+Total Transaction Accounts 6

-Demand Balances Due From Depository Institutions - U.S 14
+Demand Balances Due From Depository Institutions 8

-Cash Items in Process of Collection 16
+Cash Items in the Process of Collection 11

-Total Savings Deposits 17

-Total Time Deposits 18
+Total Savings and Time Deposits .12

-Currency and Coin (U.S. and Foreign Vault Cash) 19
+Currency and Coin

-Large Time Deposits 20
+Large Time Deposits 15

-SUMMARY OF LEGITIMATE DIFFERENCES BETWEEN FR 2900 AND
+SUMMARY OF LEGITIMATE INTERSERIES DIFFERENCES BETWEEN THE FR 2900 )

-FFIEC 031-034 22
+AND THE FFIEC 002 16

-GENERAL INFORMATION
+GENERAL INFORMATION1

 The comments and differences noted in this document follow the order established by the Interseries Item Comparability Guidelines, FR 2900 v.
-FFIEC 031/032/033/034 for Member/Nonmember Banks as listed in Appendix H, in Technical Memorandum No. 16, Processing Procedures for the Report of Transaction Accounts, Other Deposits, and Vault Cash (FR 2900).
+FFIEC 002 (U.S. Branches and Agencies of Foreign Banks) as listed in Appendix H, in Technical Memorandum No. 16, "Processing Procedures for the Report of Transaction Accounts, Other Deposits, and Vault Cash (FR 2900)."

-In general, the rules for consolidation, the treatment of interoffice relationships of banks with subsidiaries, the definitions of items to be classified as deposits, and the differences in the timing and due dates of the reports can result in differences between the two reports.
-A table summarizing the sources of legitimate differences for specific items is shown on pp. 23-24 of this document.
+In general, the rules for consolidation, the treatment of interoffice relationships of branches and agencies with subsidiaries, the definitions of items to be classified as deposits, and differences in the timing and due dates of the reports can result in differences between the two reports.
+A table summarizing the sources of legitimate differences for specific items is found on p.
+15.

 Interseries editing between comparable data on these different reports is performed to provide information for improving the quality of reported data.
 These interseries comparisons are run by the Board and are forwarded to each Reserve Bank on a quarterly basis.
-FR 2900 data are compared to data on schedules RC-A, RC-E and RC-M of the FFIEC Report of Condition (CALL).
+FR 2900 data are compared to data on Schedules E and A on the FFIEC 002.
 Processing of interseries comparisons begins with an examination of the edits for each respondent.
-An edit failure represents a discrepancy between an FR 2900 item(s) and comparable CALL item(s).
-Discrepancies can exist for a variety of reasons and are either legitimate differences or indicative of reporting errors.
+An edit failure represents a discrepancy between a FR 2900 item(s) and a comparable FFIEC 002 item(s).
+Discrepancies can exist for a variety of reasons and are either legitimate differences or are indicative of reporting errors.
 The following are a few general points to consider when comparing data from the two reports: